Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/closing_remarks.md

 We plan to offer this workshop again, as well as workshops covering other types of genomic data analysis and bioinformatics.
 If you have suggestions for workshops you would like to see, please let us know!

 Please feel free to reach out to us with questions about concepts discussed in the workshop, or for a analysis consultations.
-Our **bioinformatics office hours** on **Fridays 1-2pm** are a great place to do this! (currently on zoom: https://dartmouth.zoom.us/s/96998379866, pword: *bioinfo*)
+Our **bioinformatics office hours** on **Fridays 1-2pm** are a great place to do this! (currently on zoom: https://dartmouth.zoom.us/s/96998379866, pword: *bioinfo*, check calender [here.](https://sites.dartmouth.edu/cqb/upcoming-events/calendar/)

 ### Now..
 Final questions?